 A survey gets down to the nitty gritty and consists of creating a base plan drawing that deals with exact measurements, elevations, material choices and any other potential details that may arise.
 We don't conduct this until you have accepted our quote.

-We have currently a combined 18 years of experience as well as me being a project management professional and passionate designer as well as the trade contacts, besides the £20,000 of tools and equipment we use on most larger projects (yes not just a shovel)!
+We have currently a combined 18 years of experience as well as me being a project management professional and passionate designer as well as the trade contacts, besides the £40,000 of tools, equipment and specialist vehicles we use on most larger projects (yes not just a shovel)!
 There is a reason why we get paid - because we are very good at what we do.

 Short answer - by the time you buy all the tools and develop the skills and resources you probably won't be within the budget of what we would of charged.
 But hey, i'm a positive guy and love clients who are passionate and want to get involved.
 We do prefer you make the tea though if you're not a professional. :-) Please read our guide on choosing a provider based on value rather than cost here.

 Budget is calculated best on requirements and functionality first, then design and style and materials choices second. £1000-£30,000 the finish can always be good.
 I always recommend clients to choose a nice material such as a stylish sandstone, oak, or something colour relevant, however quality and finish don't always mean more money, but as always it's down to the landscape professional who consults and delivers.

 This is because of the skilled manpower and tools required to install expensive materials.
 Scale, planning and quality of finish generally the dependencies in projects.
 However I have seen quotes that don't represent value so make sure to interview your landscaper and ensure you get all your boxes ticked.

 1. We care.

 4. Design and style considered throughout the projects.